What is the difference between a trademark attorney and a solicitor?

 - dealing with the transfer of ownership of trademarks;

-Our firm has a mixture between patent attorneys, trademark attorneys as well as solicitors.
-This means we have a mixture between attorneys and solicitors in order to provide complete intellectual property services.
+Our firm has a mixture between patent attorneys, trademark attorneys and solicitors.
+This means we a good balance between attorneys and solicitors.

 As shown above, a trademark attorney is a specialised legal practitioner, whereas a solicitor may advise on broader areas of law, such as employment or family law.
 This does not mean a solicitor cannot specialise in one area of law, many will specialise in a select few areas.